Pauline of the Agonizing Heart of Jesus: Religious life

-On 12 July 1890, Visintainer and her friend, Virginia Rosa Nicolodi, under the spiritual direction of a Jesuit priest, Luigi Rossi, committed their lives to religious service, under dedication to the Immaculate Conception of Our Lady.
+On 12 July 1890, Visintainer and her friend, Virginia Rosa Nicolodi, under the spiritual direction of a Jesuit, Luigi Rossi, committed their lives to religious service, under dedication to the Immaculate Conception of Our Lady.
 They began by caring for a woman suffering from terminal cancer, in a small house which was donated to the small community and the young girls began a schedule of religious living.
 After the woman's death the following year, they were joined by a third friend, Teresa Anna Maule.

-In 1895, Rossi and Visintainer, seeing the need for a more formal and secure organization of the young women coming to them, decided to establish a religious congregation called the Congregation of the Little Sisters of the Immaculate Conception, which was approved by José de Camargo Barros, Bishop of Curitiba.
+In 1895, Rossi and Visintainer, seeing the need for a more formal and secure organization of the young women coming to them, decided to establish a religious congregation called the Little Sisters of the Immaculate Conception, which was approved by José de Camargo Barros, Bishop of Curitiba.
 In December of that same year, the founding trio took religious vows.
-Visintainer took the religious name by which she is now known.
+Visintainer took the religious name Pauline of the Agonizing Heart of Jesus.
 The congregation, Brazil's first locally founded, grew quickly throughout the state, and in 1903 Pauline was elected their Superior General for life.
 She moved from Nova Trento to Ipiranga, São Paulo, where she opened a convent of the congregation in order to take care of orphans, the children of former slaves – slavery having been ended by the Empire of Brazil only in 1888, and aged slaves who had been left to die because they could no longer work.

-In 1909 Pauline was removed from her position as Superior General by Duarte Leopoldo e Silva, Archbishop of São Paulo, following a series of disputes within the congregation.
-She was sent to work with the sick at the Santa Casa and the elderly of the Hospice of St. Vincent de Paul at Bragança Paulista, without being able to assume an active role in her own congregation.
+In 1909 Pauline was removed from her position as Superior General by the Archbishop of São Paulo, Duarte Leopoldo e Silva, following a series of disputes within the congregation.
+She was sent to work with the sick at the Santa Casa and the elderly of the Hospice of St. Vincent de Paul at Bragança Paulista, without being able to assume an active role in the congregation.
 She spent her spare time praying in support of the congregation.
-In 1918, with the permission of Archbishop Duarte, she was brought back by the Superior General, Vicência Teodora, to live at the General Motherhouse of the congregation at Ipiranga, where she would remain until her death.
+In 1918, with the permission of Archbishop Duarte, she was brought back by the Superior General, Vicência Teodora, to live at the motherhouse of the congregation at Ipiranga, where she would remain until her death.
 Pauline was acknowledged as the "Venerable Mother Foundress", when the Decree of Praise was granted by Pope Pius XI on 19 May 1933 to the Congregation of the Little Sisters, establishing it as one of pontifical right.

 Pauline's health began a long, slow decline in 1938, as she fought a losing battle with diabetes.
 In two operations, first her middle finger and then her right arm were amputated.
 She spent the last months of her life totally blind.
 On 9 July 1942 she died with the last words, "God's will be done".